- 1

 |---|---|---|

-| Language | JavaScript / TypeScript | Java (industry standard for 29+ years) |
+| Programming Language | JavaScript / TypeScript | Java (industry standard for over 29 years) |

 | Runtime | Node.js | Web Application Server (JBoss) |

-| Package Manager | npm / pnpm / Bun | Maven Central (rigorous verification process) |
+| Package Manager | npm / pnpm / Bun | Maven Central (with rigorous verification processes) |

 | Framework | React, Next.js | Angular + Jersey JAX-RS |

-| Total Dependencies | npm: 500+ per project | Maven: tightly controlled, far fewer dependencies |
+| Total Dependencies | npm: 500+ dependencies per project | Maven: strictly controlled, far fewer dependencies |

-Why Java + Maven Is More Secure
+Why Is Java + Maven Safer?

 — Saeree ERP Team